Friday, June 25 | Thought Leadership, Netsmart Culture

 Keeping Us Productive, Safe and Supported: Enterprise IT

-By Todd Churchill, SVP, Plexus Cloud & IT Hosting
+By Todd Churchill, SVP, Plexus Cloud and IT

 On March 17, 2020, Netsmart associates received an email few are likely to forget.
 In unison with organizations across the country, Netsmart shifted to a completely remote workforce in light of the quickly growing COVID-19 pandemic.